Pendrag00n/chRooter/README.md

 - `$chrootuser`: The username for the chrooted user.
 - `$binaries`: A list of binaries to include in the chroot environment.
 - `$corebinaries`: These are core binaries that give the envivorement it's basic functionalities.
+- `$users`: The rest of users that need to be included into /etc/passwd and /etc/shadow
+- `$ulimit`: To limit the number of processes the jailed user can run

-Before using this script for anything serious, I recommend giving [Escaping From Jails](https://book.hacktricks.xyz/linux-hardening/privilege-escalation/escaping-from-limited-bash) a quick read and watching [Balázs Bucsay's Conference](https://youtu.be/D1eipd9HbIY) on the matter
+Before using this script for anything serious, I recommend giving [Escaping From Jails](https://book.hacktricks.xyz/linux-hardening/privilege-escalation/escaping-from-limited-bash) a quick read and watching [Balázs Bucsay's Conference](https://youtu.be/D1eipd9HbIY) on the matter.
+### Bear in mind that a jailed user can still fill up all the partition space if you haven't set up disk quotas